-9. Your attitude is such that your unlikely to commit another crime.
+9. Your attitude is such that you are unlikely to commit another crime.

-10. Your likely to follow the rules of probation.
+10. You are likely to follow the rules of probation.

-11. If your sent to jail it would cause a great hardship on you individuals you support.
+11. If you are sent to jail, it would cause a great hardship on the individuals you support.

 12. Placing you in jail would endanger your health.